 He writes: “The chemical aspartame is made from the waste product of E. coli bacteria.
 To be blunt, it’s made from bacteria poop.
 As if thats not bad enough, the poop is then benzylated and hydrolyzed and the result of that process is then methylated and debenzylated.”

 He continues, “Are your eyes crossed from trying to make sense of that?”

 Here is more to digest.
 The patent for aspartame reveals that the E. coli bacteria are genetically manipulated, but the manufacturer claims that there are no GMO molecules in aspartame.
 They are saying that genetically modified bacteria produce normal poop.
-That’s a little much.
+That’s a little much for me.

 Here is the clincher.
 Aspartame itself doesn’t move through your digestive tract.
 It’s quickly broken down into orate substances which enter the blood stream.
 These substances are metabolized further; one of those is formaldehyde— which is used to embalm dead bodies.